 Daydream View was Google's first foray into a full fledge virtual reality platform.
 It introduced an approachable vision of immersive computing in a light, comfortable form factor unlike any headset before it.

-Brought onto the Google Virtual Reality team while it was still in incubation stage, my mission was to define a casual and comfortable design language for the debut of the Daydream brand.
+Brought onto the Google Virtual Reality team while it was still in incubation stage, my goal was to define a casual and comfortable design language for the debut of the Daydream brand.

-I implemented a fabric device architecture that reduced weight while defining a distinctly soft and approachable aesthetic.
-The electronics and optics are secured by the rigid, plastic frame while the ergonomic form is composed of flexible polyester textile and polyurethane foam.
+I developed an innovative fabric device architecture that reduced weight while defining a soft and approachable aesthetic, more akin to clothing than a tech gadget.
+The electronics and optics are secured by the rigid, plastic frame while the ergonomic form is composed of flexible polyester shell and polyurethane foam.